-The struggles we face are so commonly swept under the rug as not that bad.
+Our struggles are so commonly swept under the rug as not that bad.
 Or perhaps we are just overdramatic, too sensitive, irrational and hormonal.
 Heck, just being a woman already tethers us to those emotions!
 Not surprisingly, none of this addresses the real issue at hand, which needs to change.

 We shouldn’t feel ashamed of our big ugly emotions.
-We shouldn’t be fearful of speaking up in case someone will call us an unfit mother.
+We shouldn’t be fearful of speaking up in case someone calls us unfit mothers.
 We shouldn’t be scared of being cast out as a bad mom who needs to get it together.